-- modelling quality teaching and learning - familiarisation with specific the professional experience requirements from the professional experience handbook; - being aware of the relevant professional experience report and the Graduate Teacher Standards that are to be the focus of the particular professional experience placement; - liaising with the University Advisor concerning the expected learning outcomes of the specific professional experience placement as well as effective ways of supporting the Pre-service - understanding that the Pre-service Teacher does not assume duty of care of students and that, consequently, overall supervision responsibility is always exercised by the supervising teacher; - completing all necessary documentation, including the professional experience report and mid-experience report (if required).
+- Modelling quality teaching and learning practice. - Familiarisation with specific the professional experience requirements from the professional experience handbook. - Being aware of the relevant professional experience report and the Graduate Teacher Standards that are to be the focus of the professional experience placement. - Liaising with the University Advisor concerning the expected learning outcomes of the specific professional experience placement as well as effective ways of supporting the Pre-service Teacher. - Understanding that the Pre-service Teacher does not assume duty of care of students and that, consequently, overall supervision responsibility is always exercised by the supervising teacher. - Completing all necessary documentation, including the professional experience report and mid-experience report (if required).
 The report is then to be discussed with the Pre-service Teacher who also is required to sign the document before it is submitted to the professional experience office.